 “I still believe in the Revolution”, “I would just say this is cool Shit”, “There is a lot to do about Juvenile Delinquency”, “A lot of the work here is about being Lucky”, “I like to Sample”, “Art allows me to function otherwise it would be difficult”, “I’m not interested in popularity, I’m not interested in Pop-Art, I’m not interested in Heavy Metal”, “I’m not a Beatnik, I’m not a Hippie, I’m not a Punk, but those are things I’m interested in."
-Text Richard Prince and Photo Alexis Dahan
+Quotes Richard Prince and Photo Alexis Dahan

 The artists in Permutations explore the infinite potentials that exist within defined systems.
 By allowing free will and chance to play a hand within what is pre-ordained, the works in Permutation mimic the circuitous relationship between destiny and choice.